csaye/devcomms-legacy/README.md

 ## About

 DevComms aims to simplify and streamline team development.
-With a collection of helpful, synchronized widgets, your team can chat, arrange notes, set goals and more all in one place.
+With a collection of helpful, synchronized widgets, your team can chat, arrange notes, set goals, and more all in one place.

+### Features

+- Create group as owner and manage group members
+- Switch between groups and keep data separate
+- Feature-rich chat with Markdown styling and file uploads
+- Automatically stored and synchronized data

+### Widgets

+- Synchronized notes widget with character-by-character updates
+- Synchronized sketch widget for team visualization
+- Synchronized goals widget with built-in countdown timer
+- Synchronized todo widget with priority sorting

 ## Available Scripts